Queensland Politics, Rebellion & Neoliberalism

 Gordonvale State High School

-It is hard to imagine a more enjoyable high school than Gordonvale State High.
+It is hard to imagine a more enjoyable school environment than we had at Gordonvale State High.
 The school was two stories high, with a large green expanse of playing fields at the rear.

-My tenure at Gordonvale High was characterised by mediocrity, both in sport and academic endeavours.
+My time at Gordonvale High was characterised by mediocrity, both in sport and academic endeavours.
 I spent much of my time trying to understand the world and my place in it.

 Two defining characteristics of my life at this time were self-doubt and a rebellion against authority.
 My father Tom was Mayor of the Mulgrave Shire, so a senior figure in our local community.
 He attended public meetings with prominent business figures in Queensland politics, including Queensland Government ministers and the Premier.